hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 </details>

-We can see that the 2 idle instances are ready after ~1 minute, we can now start running CI pipelines using the new gitlab runner.
+We can see that the 2 idle instances are ready after ~1 minute.
+We can now start running CI pipelines using the new GitLab Runner.

-To verify, we list all our resources again:
+To verify, we list all resources again:

 ```sh
 hcloud all list